minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 - User: An entity who wants to interact with Liquidity Pool to deposit/withdraw liquidity or swap.
 The only requirement of users is that they must not be the same as batcher (because of how we filter UTxOs)
 - Batcher: An entity who aggregate order UTxOs from users and match them with liquidity pool UTxO.
 A batcher must hold a batcher's license token.
 The license token must not be expired and the expired time must be between current time and Maximum Deadline (to prevent minting license with infinity deadline).
+- Custom Pool creator: An entity who has permission to create a Liquidity Pool with custom pool's base fee within allowed range (0.05% to 20%).
+The creator must hold an Custom Pool Creator's license token
-- Admin (aka Minswap team): An entity who has permission to update Liquidity Pool's fee, withdraw fee sharing and change the pool's stake address.
-An Admin must hold an admin's license token.
+- Pool Fee updater: An entity who has permission to create a Liquidity Pool's base fee and fee sharing to any value within allowed range (0.05% to 20% for base fee and 16.66% to 50% for fee sharing).
+The updater must hold an Pool Fee Updater's license token
+- Fee Sharing taker: An entity who has permission to withdraw Liquidity Pool's fee sharing.
+The taker must hold an Fee Sharing taker's license token
+- Pool Stake Key Updater:  An entity who has permission to update Liquidity Pool's stake credential.
+The updater must hold an Pool Stake Key Updater's license token
+- Pool Dynamic Fee updater: An entity who has permission to enable or disable Liquidity Pool's dynamic fee.
+The updater must hold an Pool Dynamic Fee Updater's license token

 ### 3.2 Tokens